listeven989/email.dev/README.md

 Your email outbounds are running great.

 Then, you realize you need X feature.

 Or Y feature is broken in your current email tool.

-Html emails coming out horribly wrong anyone?
+Html emails coming out horribly wrong?
 Opens tracking are horribly inaccurate.
 Link tracking is missing?

 **Whack.**

-Now you need to look for another email outbound alternative to do that X, Y, and Z feature or fix that A, B, C feature. _Again..._
+Now you need to look for another email outbound alternative to do that X, Y, and Z feature/bug. _Again..._

 You spend hours digging through sites and forums testing different ones out.